Logotipo

 7 Ways Virtual Cards Protect Your Money Better Than Physical Cards

-I’ve been using virtual cards for six months now, and they’ve already saved me from three fraud attempts that would have hit my physical card directly.
-Last month alone, I caught a subscription service trying to charge me after I’d canceled — something that would have been impossible to stop with a traditional card.
+Virtual cards can block subscription services from charging after cancellation — something that would be impossible to stop with a traditional card.
 Virtual cards give you control over your money that physical cards simply can’t match.

-The numbers don’t lie.
-According to the 2025 Federal Trade Commission report, credit card fraud jumped 18% last year, with most attacks targeting physical card numbers stored in merchant databases.
-But here’s what most people don’t realize: virtual cards operate on completely different security principles that make traditional fraud tactics nearly useless.
+Credit card fraud continues to rise, with most attacks targeting physical card numbers stored in merchant databases.
+Virtual cards operate on completely different security principles that make traditional fraud tactics nearly useless.

 How Do Virtual Cards Actually Work Differently?